 Along Boreas Pass Road, you’ll immerse in the magnificent beauty of Blue River Valley and stunning views over the Tenmile Range as you cross over the Continental Divide.

 Up for some hiking?
-Park your vehicle at Bakers Tank Trailhead, lace up your hiking shoes, and meander along one of the area’s many hiking trails.
+Park your vehicle at Bakers Tank Trailhead, lace up your hiking shoes, and meander through the woods along one of the area’s many hiking trails.
 In winter, many of the trails around Boreas Pass also double as cross-country skiing routes.

 To extend your visit overnight, pitch a tent at the Selkirk CG on the Summit County side of the route.
 The campground offers 15 campsites, available on a first-come-first-serve basis.